 We live in a society in which coupledom is not only the norm but the expectation.
 However, there are a lot of us that don’t fit into the neat and tidy boxes that the world expects.
-Just because someone isn’t your standard cis-gendered heterosexual monogamist vanilla-sex married with kids kind of person doesn’t main they’re any less valid… except unfortunately it seems like there are far too many people who do see it as problematic.
+Just because someone isn’t your standard cis-gendered heterosexual monogamist vanilla-sex married with kids kind of person doesn’t mean they’re any less valid.
+Unfortunately, though, it seems like there are far too many people who do see it as problematic.

-As a cis-gendered heterosexual white chick I acknowledge that I have a lot of privilege in this world, but it astonishes me how many people have difficulty grasping the fact that I’m single, and deem me as somehow less-than as a result.
-Sometimes it feels like I’m being judged, while other times people seems to be truly confused.
-When I travel in other countries, it seems particularly hard for people to understand and accept that I would be travelling as a solo female.
+As a cis-gendered heterosexual white single girl I acknowledge that I have a lot of privilege in this world, but it astonishes me how many people have difficulty grasping the fact that I’m single, and deem me as somehow less-than as a result.
+Sometimes it feels like I’m being judged, while other times people seem to be truly confused.
+When I travel internationally, it seems particularly hard for people to understand why I’d be travelling as a solo female.
 During my recent beach vacation, staff would sometimes look at me like I’d grown an extra head when I asked for a table for one, and then I’d get crappy service while the serving staff fawned over the various couples around me.
 There is a clear judgement inherent in these kinds of reactions.
 Why was I some sort of circus freak just because I didn’t have a man standing at my side?

 I’ve spent a lot of my life single.
 I’ve only had 2 long-ish term boyfriends, the first for 4 years, the second for 3 years.
 There were a number of brief flings/hookups tossed in there while I was younger, but they’re unimportant.
 My circle of friends always included strong, independent women, and being unattached was considered to be just fine.
-We might wish to find the perfect guy, but until he came along there was no need to settle for someone who wasn’t a good fit.
+We might wish to find the perfect guy, but until he came along, there was no need to settle.

 I’m okay with being single.
 I have always been fiercely independent, which drove my parents crazy when I was younger.
 As I’ve gotten older, I’ve gotten more comfortable doing things alone, even when it’s not necessarily socially acceptable.
-Going out for lunch solo seems to be ok, but if I go out for dinner on my own it definitely feels like I stick out like a sore thumb.
+Going out for lunch solo seems to be ok, but dinner feels like I stick out like a sore thumb.
 As I’ve grown into more of a hermit, it’s become less of an issue because I don’t go out in social settings very often, and having pushed my friends away I don’t find myself in a social group setting where I’m the only single one.

 I don’t feel like I’m less of a person because I’m romantically unattached.
 Not everyone seems to see it that way, though.
-There have been people that have suggested that my depression has been related to my lack of romantic partner, which is a complete load of crap.
-Yet in the social hierarchy, as a 39-year-old single female I am somehow lesser than my coupled-up counterpart.
-I feel like this has improved to some degree since back in my parents’ day for example, but there’s still a ways to go.
+Some people have suggested that my depression has been related to my lack of romantic partner, which is a complete load of crap.
+Yet in the social hierarchy, as a 39-year-old single girl, I’m somehow lesser than my coupled-up counterpart.
+This has improved, to some degree, since back in my parents’ day for example, but there’s still a ways to go.

 Unless I find someone who’s willing to accept me, illness and all, I’m going to remain single.
-And if people don’t like it they can kiss my privileged white cis-gendered heterosexual single mentally ill ass.
+And if people don’t like it they can kiss my privileged white cis-gendered heterosexual mentally ill single girl ass.
 Just try saying that ten times fast.